device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 1. Click the **Create Key Pair**" button (1).
 2. In the dialog that pops up, give your new key pair a meaningful name.
-3. Click  the**Create** button.
+3. Click  the **Create** button.
 Your key file will be created, and the private key will begin downloading automatically; save it somewhere safe.
 The `FileName.pem` file contains your **private key** that you'll use to authenticate.
 If you are using Linux, copy it to your key directory.
 4. To use your new SSH key with Putty on Windows, reference this helpful AWS article on [Connecting to Your Linux Instance from Windows Using PuTTY.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-### Appliance manager access - AWS Marketplace installation
+### Appliance Manager Access - AWS Marketplace Installation

 All maintenance operations are performed through the Device42 Appliance Manager.
 The Appliance Manager listens on port 4343 (for example, https://YOUR\_DEVICE42\_INSTANCE:4343).
 Software updates, Device42 backups and restores, and certificate management are all performed through the appliance manager: